 If so, you’re certainly not alone.

-These days, millions upon millions of people spendd way too much time lost in games.
+These days, millions upon millions of people spend way too much time lost in games.
 Virtual worlds created by game designers at every level of sophistication.
-Hooked on artificial lives in everything from World of Warcraft to Candy Crush….
+Yes, hooked on artificial lives in everything from World of Warcraft to Candy Crush….

 Many of these people are quite cognizant of the problem.
-And of the havoc it can wreak on their lives and work.
+And of the havoc it wreaks on their lives and work.

 Yet they still can’t bring themselves to stop.